-The company was founded in 1986 when leading cryptographers began to use so-called cryptographic algorithms for commercial purposes.
-Torben Pryds Pedersen, who holds a Ph.D. in Cryptology from Aarhus University, has been with the company since the mid-1990s and, as head of the R&D division, he manages the day-to-day running of the company.
+The company was founded in 1986 when leading computer science cryptographers began to use so-called cryptographic algorithms for commercial purposes.
+Torben Pryds Pedersen, who holds a Ph.D. in Cryptology from Aarhus University, has been with the company since the mid-1990s and, as head of the R&D division, manages the day-to-day running of the company.

-“When I started, Cryptomathic had only a few employees and we primarily worked on smaller projects delivering software that implemented the then new cryptographic algorithms.
+“When I started, Cryptomathic had only a few employees, and we primarily worked on smaller projects delivering software that implemented the then new cryptographic algorithms.
 Today we provide a range of products that apply cryptography for solving various problems”, says Torben Pryds Pedersen, who has taken over the role as Chief Executive Officer – according to him, a natural consequence of his university background and his understanding of the challenges in applying cryptography.

 Brings knowledge and business life closer to each other

-According to DI, the company is a very good example of how knowledge and business life can be drawn together.
+According to DI, the company is a good example of how knowledge and business life can be drawn together.

 “Here we see a true example of how knowledge emanating from the university environment in Aarhus evolves into a company that successfully provides solutions for companies worldwide.
 Cryptomathic A/S is a role model that we gladly reward this year’s Initiative Prize”, says Chairman of the DI region East Jutland, Anders Strange.